distant-viewing/dvt/README.md

 4        4  1161  1278  719   861  0.921809
 ```

+The algorithm has detected five faces, four with a very high confidence
-We can also look at the output of the algorithm by saving the
+and a fifth with a reasonable level of confidence.
+We can look at the output
-annotated image using the `save_image` function.
+of the algorithm by saving the annotated image using the `save_image` function.

 ```{py}
 dvt.save_image("faces.png", out_face['img'])